Wind Turbine Technician Schools in Hawaii

 Salary & Career Outlook

-The annual average salary for wind turbine mechanics in Hawaii depends on several factors, including their experience level, location, credentials, and employers.
+The annual average salary for wind turbine technicians in Hawaii varies depending on several factors, including level of experience, location, credentials, and the specific employer.
 However, it is possible to gain an overview of what figures to expect based on certain categories.

-For instance, the highest-paid wind turbine mechanics in the state may expect to earn an annual average salary of $82,078, while the lowest-paid may take home an annual average salary of $35,325.
+For instance, according to ZipRecruiter, the highest-paid wind turbine technicians in the state may expect to earn an annual average salary of $82,078.
+At the same time, the lowest-paid may take home an annual average salary of $35,325.

-Wind turbine mechanics in Hawaii who are in the midpoint take home an annual average salary of $54,886.
+Wind turbine technicians in Hawaii who are at the midpoint of their careers take home an annual average salary of $56,343.

-Notable locations to work as wind turbine mechanics in the state (sorting by salary alone) include Pearl City, with an annual average salary of $60,004; Hilo, with an annual average salary of $57,131; and Honolulu, with an annual average salary of $50,779.
+Notable locations to work as wind turbine technicians in the state (sorting by salary alone) include Waimea, with an annual average salary of $59,118; Kihei, with an annual average salary of $58,934; and Kailua, with an annual average salary of $56,474.